AsanteAsareIsaac/healthcare-chatbot/README.md

 ﻿# healthcare-chatbot

-Welcome to the Healthcare Chatbot project!
+Welcome to the Healthcare KaggleX Chatbot project!
 This application is designed to provide users with quick and informative responses to healthcare-related questions.

 ## Table of Contents